Modeling dissipation in quantum active matter: Open quantum system description of a quantum active particle

 \subsection{Models for the dissipator}

-Here, we first list the different kinds of dissipators considered in this work, highlighting their defining features and the motivation behind their choice.
-Each dissipator provides an approximate description of different types of noise that the system might encounter, reflecting a range of experimental situations and setups.
+Here, we first introduce the different kinds of dissipators considered in this work, highlighting their defining features and the motivation behind their choice.
+Each dissipator provides an approximate description of different types of noise and of the regimes, possibly reflecting a range of experimental situations and setups.
 In what follows, we use the notation $\hat{\rho}(x_c(t), t) \equiv \hat{\rho}(t)$ for a single stochastic realization $x_c(t)$.